 Among Southwestern's many prominent minority alumni are the Hon.
 Arleigh Maddox Woods, Presiding Justice, California Court of Appeal (ret.); Hon.
 Ronald S.W.
 Lew, Senior Judge of the United States District Court; Hon.
 Otis Wright, Judge of the United States District Court; the Hon.
 Frances Munoz, Judge of the Superior Court of California, Orange County (ret.); the late Hon.
 Tom Bradley, Mayor of Los Angeles for 20 years; the late Hon.
 Julian C. Dixon, Member, United States Congress; Hon.
 Matthew Fong, former Treasurer of California; Hon.
 Denise Moreno Ducheny, Member, California State Senate; Richard Orosco, former Director of the IRS, Los Angeles district; and Hon.
 Ricardo Torres, former Presiding Judge of the Los Angeles Superior Court.

 Southwestern has received recognition for its emphasis on diversity, most recently the 2013 State Bar of California Organizational Diversity Award - and was the first law school to receive this honor in the award's 12-year history.
 In 2012, Southwestern was one of the only law schools among the 48 U.S. colleges and universities to be recognized for "demonstrating an outstanding commitment to diversity and inclusion" by INSIGHT Into Diversity in its first Higher Education Excellence in Diversity (HEED) Awards.
+Southwestern was once again one of just two law schools on the list in 2013 - and the only law school to be honored for a second year - among the 55 academic institutions.
 Southwestern was also listed as 15th on the National Jurist's "Honor Roll" of the most diverse law schools in the country, based on percentage of faculty and students in minority categories.